-5 The confidence interval is based on a t-distribution with two degrees of freedom.
+&lt;sup>4 The confidence interval is based on a t-distribution with two degrees of freedom.

-6 In this document, references to LP gas also include propane and butane gases, the two primary components of LP gas.
+&lt;sup>5 In this document, references to LP gas also include propane and butane gases, the two primary components of LP gas.